wp-plugins/sexybookmarks/readme.txt

 3. Open the plugin settings page Settings -> SexyBookmarks
 4. Adjust settings to your liking
 4. Enjoy!

+= Disabling Per Post =
+To disable the plugin on a specific post or page, simply add a new custom field to that post/page with the key **"Hide SexyBookmarks"** and the value **"true"**

 = Manual Usage =
 **As of v2.5 the menu can be inserted once anywhere within your site (even outside the loop) and it will still pull the appropriate data for the dynamic links**